barisdalyan/barisdalyan/README.md

 Hi there,

-As a full-stack developer, I am continuously working to enhance my expertise in<br>
-both frontend and backend technologies, with a particular focus on Java and JavaScript.
+I’m a Backend Engineer deepening my expertise in Java and Go technologies.<br>

 I believe that a solid foundation is essential for achieving success.<br>
 To build this foundation, I have committed to writing about the topics I've learned.